picosh/docs/posts/file-uploads.md

 ### What rsync options are supported?

 Because in our Go SSH server we re-implement `rsync`, many options are currently not supported.
-For example, `--delete` and `--dry-run` are not supported.
+For example, `--dry-run` is not supported.
 At this time, the only options we supported are the following:

 - `-r`
 - `-v`
+- `--delete`

 ## scp